mk-fg/convergence/README.md

        configurable when creating each exception, to be less annoying in some cases.

+   - TODO: CLI tool to work with ff xml config - decode, maybe alter it, and to run queries for random sites via notaries defined there.

  - server

    - Has simplier (implementation/maintenance-wise) argparse-based CLI.